Claude Code Sub-Agents¶

 Agent(agent: "reviewer", prompt: "Review src/parser.ts for correctness and style issues.")

-Sub-agents achieve isolation because each runs in its own fresh context window with only the content provided in its prompt — no inherited conversation history, no parent reasoning, no sibling tool outputs.
-The parent passes a scoped task description; the sub-agent produces a focused result.
-This boundary is structural: the Claude Code runtime enforces that sub-agents cannot read the parent context and the parent receives only the final text response, not intermediate tool calls or reasoning traces.
-Parallelization follows from the same structure — because sub-agents share nothing, multiple can execute concurrently without coordination overhead.
+Sub-agents stay isolated because each one runs in its own fresh context window.
+It sees only the content in its prompt: no inherited conversation history, no parent reasoning, no sibling tool outputs.
+The parent passes a scoped task description, and the sub-agent produces a focused result.
+This boundary is structural.
+The Claude Code runtime stops sub-agents from reading the parent context, and the parent receives only the final text response, not intermediate tool calls or reasoning traces.
+Parallelization follows from the same structure.
+Because sub-agents share nothing, several can run at once without coordination overhead.

 Sub-agents add overhead that outweighs the benefit for small tasks.
-When the work takes fewer tokens to complete than it takes to describe and delegate, spawning a sub-agent is slower and more expensive than doing the work inline.
-Anthropic's own research-system retrospective reports that multi-agent systems use roughly 15× more tokens than a single-thread chat, so the value of the delegated task has to justify that markup.
+When the work takes fewer tokens to finish than it takes to describe and delegate, a sub-agent is slower and more expensive than doing the work inline.
+Anthropic's research-system retrospective reports that multi-agent systems use roughly 15× more tokens than a single-thread chat, so the value of the delegated task has to justify that cost.

 Debugging is harder because the parent only sees the final result.
-If a sub-agent silently misunderstands the task or produces a wrong output, the parent has no visibility into the intermediate steps that led there — the isolation that prevents context pollution also prevents inspection.
+If a sub-agent quietly misunderstands the task or returns a wrong output, the parent cannot see the steps that led there.
+The isolation that prevents context pollution also prevents inspection.

-Sub-agents cannot communicate with each other.
-If the task requires agents to exchange partial results, coordinate decisions, or share state, agent teams provide the right model; sub-agents are for fire-and-forget delegation only.
+Sub-agents cannot talk to each other.
+When a task needs agents to exchange partial results, coordinate decisions, or share state, agent teams are the right model.
+Sub-agents are for fire-and-forget delegation only.

 Key Takeaways¶